4 Different Types of Bank Accounts to Keep in Mind

-Emilie Lima Burke, a startup consultant and blogger at Burke Does, uses an online savings account because of the higher interest rate.
+Emilie Lima Burke, a startup consultant and blogger, uses an online savings account because of the higher interest rate.

 “I like that mine is at a separate bank from where I do my traditional banking,” Burke says, “because it makes it a little bit less tempting to use the money when it’s not actually an emergency.”

 When comparing types of bank accounts, consumers may choose to save with a money market account if they find one with a competitive interest rate and enjoy the flexibility of withdrawing money when needed.
 Money market accounts can also be enticing when they offer check writing and debit card access.2 If you’re just parking your money in a money market account and don’t actually need to make withdrawals, you may be able to earn more with a CD.